 Estella lived in a home in coastal Honduras without basic necessities, constantly exposed to heavy rains and storms.
 During the heavy rains, she would have to hoist food and beds on cinder blocks to keep them from getting soaked.
 The wind would blow the roof of her makeshift home, causing even more issues.

 With the help of the advocacy efforts of Habitat for Humanity Honduras and many partners, she gained access to land for shelter and now lives in a stable home, protected from the weather.
 She now welcomes the storms.
 “I am so tranquil here.” she says.

-Masilamani and her husband Chirta are a part of the Indian tribal community of the Irulas.
+Chitra and her husband Masilamani are a part of the Indian tribal community of the Irulas.
 They work as sugar cane cutters and have never owned land.
 The land that her family lived on was used for community farming.
 They never dreamed of owning their own land or home.
-Habitat for Humanity India’s involvement in the Solid Ground campaign has supported families such as Masilamani’s in voicing their requests for proper land documentation to the government, and the government is listening.
+Habitat for Humanity India’s involvement in the Solid Ground campaign has supported families such as Chitra’s in voicing their requests for proper land documentation to the government, and the government is listening.

 Chitra and her family have a chance to improve their future.
 The road to owning land has been hard and tedious, but “this land and house has given me and my family a future to look forward to.”